 Motion has an additional smart mask feature.
-This feature will slowly mask of pixels that continuously changes preventing a swinging branch on a tree from being detected as motion.
-When the pixel has been quiet for a while the smart mask slowly reactivates the motion detection again.
+This feature will slowly mask out pixels that continuously change, preventing a swinging branch on a tree from being detected as motion.
+After the pixel has been quiet for a while, the smart mask slowly reactivates the motion detection again.

-Normally only one device can use a video device, to enable other programs access to the motion data we use a special device driver called a video loopback.
-A video loopback consists out of two video devices one is feeded from motion the other can be used by an other program as if it was a normal video device.
+Normally only one device can use a video device.
+To enable other programs to access the motion data, we use a special device driver called a video loopback.
+A video loopback consists of two video devices, where one is fed from motion and the other can be used by another program as if it was a normal video device.
 This makes realtime viewing or remote surveillance possible.

 When you start Motion it creates many threads.
 Especially when you have more than one camera.
 The Overview Of Threads In Motion

-topic explains a little more detail of the many threads.
+topic explains in more detail the many threads.